-An Emergency Operations Group (EOG), which is the Incident Management Team that includes University police officers, risk management officials, Building Marshals, Facilities Services staff, communication and marketing, and housing staff, respond to and evaluate emergency situations using the Incident Command System (ICS).
+An Emergency Operations Team which is the Incident Management Team that includes University Police, Risk Management, President Cabinet Members, Building Marshals, Facilities Services staff, Communication and Marketing, and housing staff.
+Team members respond to and evaluate emergency situations using the Incident Command System (ICS).

-An Emergency Operations Center (EOC) is a specially equipped location used by the EOG to evaluate situations and plan for the effective management of people, organizations, and resources utilized in response to emergencies.
+An Emergency Operations Center (EOC) is a specially equipped location used by the EOC Team to evaluate situations and plan for the effective management of people, organizations, and resources utilized in response to emergencies.
+The EOC and Team members congregate at a specific location to support the incident or emergency.
+All members of the EOC Team receive annual training in EOC Procedures.